How to segment WooCommerce customers

 • Geographic segmentation

-Thus, usually, high-profile clothing stores probably segment WooCommerce customers based on demographic and psychographic aspects.
+Thus, high-profile clothing stores usually segment WooCommerce customers based on demographic and psychographic aspects.
 This doesn’t mean that geographic segmentation doesn’t work for them.
-It just means that the user address alone has less importance than a combination of their salary, age, and lifestyle.
+It just means that the user address alone is less important than a combination of their salary, age, and lifestyle.

 The importance of customer segmentation

-Segmentation is important because it allows you to filter your audience so that you can more effectively market to them.
-By segmenting your audience, you can target specific groups with specific marketing messages that are more likely to resonate with them.
+Segmentation is important because it allows you to filter your audience to market to them more effectively.
+By segmenting your audience, you can target specific groups with marketing messages more likely to resonate with them.

 Instead of sending a generic email to everyone on your list, you can use segmentation to send multiple targeted emails based on different data points.

-By separating their customers into groups, businesses can also identify opportunities for selling additional products or services.
-Segmentation also gives you the ability to export your segments and segment data as CSV files so you can further analyze your data in a custom dashboard, customer analytics, email marketing software, or another tool.
+By separating their customers into groups, businesses can also identify opportunities to sell additional products or services.
+Segmentation also allows you to export your segments and segment data as CSV files so you can further analyze your data in a custom dashboard, customer analytics, email marketing campaign software, or another tool.

 Demographic segmentation